ProAgent: Building Proactive Cooperative Agents with Large Language Models: Experiments

 \paragraph{Qualitative Results} To gain deeper insights into the fundamental components of effective cooperation, we perform a qualitative examination of our ProAgent's behaviors exhibited during our experiments, leading us to identify several cooperative behaviors.

-\textit{ProAgent showcases a remarkable capacity to execute high-level plans while maintaining adaptability.} For instance, when ProAgent intends to deposit an onion into a pot, its underlying low-level controller identifies a blocked path caused by its teammate.
-Swiftly, the controller identifies an alternative interconnected route, skillfully bypassing any potential obstructions.
-This adaptive approach remains effective even in situations where an adversary might favor a counter-clockwise trajectory.
-ProAgent's controller dynamically adjusts its strategy based on the current scenario to uncover unhindered pathways.
-ProAgent is also able to effectively circumvent hindering crucial positions or pathways.
-For instance, ProAgent can issue a pause instruction, which is interpreted by \texttt{Controller} as a randomized movement.
-This dynamic maneuver ensures that ProAgent refrains from obstructing both pots, instead relinquishing its position.
+\textit{ProAgent excels in making strategic plans.} For example, when pot one is cooking and pot two lacks an onion, we observed that ProAgent would prioritize putting one onion into pot two.
+After this, the agent will fetch the plate.
+At the same time, cooking can be completed in the first pot, and this agent with a plate can directly fill the plate with soup.
+This process is very effective.
+Besides, after making a failure plan, ProAgent can promptly recognize this failure, and make a new and often better plan.

-\textit{ProAgent excels in rectifying errors.} When erroneously instructing to retrieve a dish in the previous step, ProAgent can promptly recognize the inappropriateness, and query a new and correct planning.
-Moreover, ProAgent showcases an in-depth comprehension of the present situation.
-For example, when one pot is actively cooking and the other pot lacks an onion, ProAgent secures putting the onion into the pot with first priority, averting the potential conflicts stemming from fetching a dish.
-ProAgent exhibits its cooperative behavior in various scenarios, where it can adapt, prevent blocking, correct errors, and react intelligently to the current situation.
+\textit{ProAgent demonstrates a remarkable capacity to dynamically adjust low-level actions while executing high-level plans.} For instance, when ProAgent intends to deposit an onion into a pot, it's underlying \texttt{Controller} identifies a blocked path caused by its teammate.
+Swiftly, the \texttt{Controller} will identify an alternative interconnected route, skillfully bypassing any potential obstructions.
+This adaptive strategy enables ProAgent to discover unhindered pathways.
+Moreover, when \texttt{Planner} has no clear goal, the \texttt{Controller} will move randomly.
+This dynamic operation helps ProAgent to break the deadlock caused by other AI agents due to conventions formed during the training phase.